TransientEnigma/AITroopersAndTests/client/README.md

 # Starting up the Project

 Use npm start to start the website.
-If it does not start and there is an error swith to correct node version.
+If it does not start and there is an error switch to correct node version.

 - client$ nvm use 16
 - client$ node -v